 But the rejection of the 'King's Calendar' concept of the introduction of an artificial calendar into the Hebrew (Masoretic) 'writings' (they were not yet at that time the now famous 'BIBLE'), totally ignores the many historic approaches that Jews took and had (before and after the Canonisation of Scripture), in relation to the Divine workings in history.

-For example, in "Parshat Terumah (1 Kings 5:26-6:13) Feb.
-12, 2005" in refering to Abrabanel and his reference to Seder Olam Rabbah (Chapter 15), it is stated that; "Abrabanel saw in this verse's manner of expressing time an opportunity to teach about divine providence and history.
-He felt that God expressed Himself in history by making events happen in symmetrical patterns of time".
+For example, in ("Parshat Terumah - (1 Kings 5:26-6:13) Feb.
+12, 2005" - no longer current online discussion) in refering to Abrabanel and his reference to Seder Olam Rabbah (Chapter 15), it is stated that; "Abrabanel saw in this verse's manner of expressing time an opportunity to teach about divine providence and history.
+He felt that God expressed Himself in history by making events happen in symmetrical patterns of time."

 Now while this may apply to students of the Bible since it became the Bible, there is sufficient academic suggestion, that prior to the canonisation of the Bible, the same thing was going on.